mohitsharma98/AWSPractice/README.md

 ### Step 6: Overwriting the auto-generated script
 1. Copy and paste the contents of the /PySpark Scripts/GlueScript.py file to the script shown on the screen.
+2. This script is applying a simple transoframtion just for learning and testing purposes, you can write more complex transformations according to your usecase.
-2. If you get lost on the page just follow => (select the glue job > actions > edit script)
+3. If you get lost on the page just follow => (select the glue job > actions > edit script)
-3. Click on the save button to save your change in the script.
+4. Click on the save button to save your change in the script.
-4. Click on Run Job.
+5. Click on Run Job.

+## Step 7: Validation and Troubleshooting
+1. Once your Job is run successfully, you will be able to see the partition stored inside your output folder inside your s3 bucket created in the Step 1.
+2. If your job is stuck at some error, please check failure logs (AWS Glue console > select the job > History > ErrorLogs) in AWS CloudWatch.